Skip to main content

 Pot Size: square 3.5" x 4" deep perennial pot

-Plant combinations: Flower beds in sun, cottage gardens, eclectic, deer resistant plantings, naturalistic gardens, pollinator gardens, herb gardens.
+Plant combinations: Flower beds in sun, cottage gardens, eclectic gardens, deer resistant plantings, naturalistic gardens, pollinator gardens, herb gardens.

-Can be combined with most of common perennials that prefer a bit drier conditions (or drained soils), meets with other last garden flowers of late asters, fall Chrysanthemums, Japanese Anemones or Perovskia and grasses
+Can be combined with most common perennials that prefer a bit drier conditions (or drained soils), meets with other late blooming flowers like late asters, fall Chrysanthemums, Japanese Anemones or Perovskia and grasses

 Picture copyright: 1- Krzysztof Ziarnek, Kenraiz, Commons Wikimedia, 2 - Hubert Śmietanka, Commons Wikimedia,